brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.md

  \item Apply the harvest rate that is estimated to lead to a 50% probability of recovery by the TMAX from the previous cycle.
 \end{itemize}

-TO DO: Add a harvest policy that would generate the currently specified ACL.
-There is no ACL, its an ACL contribution.
-Is this constant catch for every year in the analysis?
+TO DO: Add a run that generates the currently specified ACL.
+But there is no ACL, its an ACL contribution, so do I need to do this?
+Not sure how to do this.

-TO DO: Add a run with Tmax
+TO DO: Add a run with Tmax.
+Not sure how to do this.

 All of the above rebuilding strategies were conducted assuming removals of 13.5 mt in 2021 and 2022 as recommended by the Groundfish Management Team (GMT). <!-- A sensitivity examining the impact of reducing removals in 2021 and 2022 to the ACL values of 5.83 mt for 2021 and 5.84 mt for 2022 was conducted using only the fixed SPR harvest rate alternatives listed above. -->
 <!-- [This is currently not done but Im leaving the text in as a place holder should it be asked for] -->

 The Pacific Fishery Management Council's (Council) Scientific and Statistical Committee (SSC) requested at the September Council meeting that an additional rebuilding sensitivity be done examining the impact of blocking both recreational and commercial selectivity at 1916-2000 and 2001-2020, assuming asymptotic selectivity for the early blocks and allowing estimation of dome-shaped selectivity for the recent blocks.
 This sensitivity was conducted without integration over alternative states of nature for natural mortality, given its treatment as a sensitivity.
 The biological parameters on which the projections are based for this sensitivity are provided in [Appendix B](#append_b) (Table \ref{tab:sens-biology}).

-TO DO: Add the biology table for the sensitivity
+TO DO: Add this biology table for the sensitivity

 <!--chapter:end:20rebuilding.Rmd-->